alphagov-mirror/govuk-developer-docs/source/manual/raising-issues-with-reliability-engineering.html.md

 Failing slack communication you can also walk over to the RE GOV.UK team desks and talk to the interruptible person directly - they are currently on the 6th floor near bank 27-28.

-It is also possible to "Run a Play" in the context of an ongoing incident page in PagerDuty.
-This will automatically call the RE engineer on duty both in- and out-of-hours.

-## If you need to handover a long-standing incident

-If this is in-hours:
-A Site Reliabilty Engineer from the RE GOV.UK team should take over the incident lead role.
-A 2nd line GOV.UK engineer will continue the comms lead role.

-If this is out-of-hours:
-The primary GOV.UK engineer should be the incident lead and support the RE GOV.UK out of hours engineer to fix the problem.
-The secondary GOV.UK engineer should be the comms lead.

-To escalate an incident to the RE GOV.UK engineer via PagerDuty:

-1. Click on the incident in PagerDuty
-2. Click on ‘Run a play’ to select ‘call the RE GOV.UK on-call person’

 ## If a problem is not urgent

 You can use the #reliability-eng slack channel for advice.
 If the issue you've